sjbennett123/scottjbennett/content/larp/polar/_index.md

 ---

-Objective: Provide incoming players with the material and social support they need to understand and enjoy the game as well as encourage continued patronage
+- **Objective**: Provide incoming players with the material and social support they need to understand and enjoy the game as well as encourage continued patronage

-Goal: Supply each new player with simple costuming and weapons and/ or spell packets.
+- **Goal**: Supply each new player with simple costuming and weapons and/ or spell packets.
 These materials will remain in POLAR’s possession to be utilized on a loan basis.
-Goal: Supply each new player with a printed version of the rulebook
+- **Goal**: Supply each new player with a printed version of the rulebook
-Goal: Offer veteran players bonus Goblin Stamps to provide “on the job” training by traveling with the new player throughout the event.
+- **Goal**: Offer veteran players bonus Goblin Stamps to provide “on the job” training by traveling with the new player throughout the event.
 This should continue for a minimum of five events.